 - Focus on Individual Stories

-There are so many different kinds of fundraiser events that your nonprofit could hold to raise money and build broader awareness for your cause.
-That’s why we created a list of 50 nonprofit fundraiser ideas that your organization can—and should—consider.
+There are so many different kinds of fundraising events that your nonprofit could hold to raise money and build broader awareness for your cause.
+That’s why we created a list of 118 nonprofit fundraiser ideas that your organization can—and should—consider.
 Check it out!

 Here’s a way to supercharge your nonprofit’s events.
 Rather than holding a series of one-off events where you’re almost starting from scratch each time in terms of planning and awareness, create an annual event where you can leverage your prior experience and your community’s existing awareness.
 Planning a nonprofit event is hard.
 This is a good way to make sure the juice is worth the squeeze.